szelingtan/tp/docs/UserGuide.md

 * `ADDRESS`: No restrictions, cannot be blank.
 * [OPTIONAL] `LAST_VISIT_DATE`: Must be in `YYYY-MM-DD` format and not a future date.
 * [OPTIONAL] `TAG`: Alphanumeric, '-' and '_' allowed.
 No spaces or other special characters.
+  * For example: `low-blood-pressure` is a valid tag but `low blood pressure` is invalid.
+* [OPTIONAL] `MEDICINE`: Alphanumeric, '-' and '_' allowed.
+No spaces or other special characters.
+  * For example: `acetaminophen_codeine` is a valid medicine name but `acetaminophen codeine` is invalid.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A patient can have any number of tags (including 0).